 High Tech Crimes Division

-- Computer Evidence Recovery Section (CERS): The primary purpose of the Computer Evidence Recovery Section is to provide computer evidence recovery services, digital forensic examination services, and expert testimony for law enforcement agencies through in-depth examinations of computer data stored or seized during the course of a criminal investigation.
+The primary purpose of the Computer Evidence Recovery Section is to provide computer evidence recovery services, digital forensic examination services, and expert testimony for law enforcement agencies through in-depth examinations of digital data stored or seized during the course of a criminal investigation.

-- Technical Support Section (TSS): In 2019 the Technical Support Section received 2,318 requests for service from federal, state and local law enforcement agencies.
+In 2020 the Technical Support Section received 2,318 requests for service from federal, state and local law enforcement agencies.
 Each request was related to ongoing criminal investigations.
 The section continues to support significant investigations and uses sophisticated methods and technologies to assist any requesting law enforcement agency in the investigation of virtually any criminal offense.
 Section personnel also provide Closed Circuit Television (CCTV) equipment and services to courts for the purpose of facilitating the testimony of child victims and witnesses pursuant to state law in certain circumstances.